CMU-Perceptual-Computing-Lab/openpose/doc/installation.md

 #### Custom NVIDIA NVCaffe
+This has been tested with the official Nvidia Docker image [nvcr.io/nvidia/caffe:18.12-py2](https://ngc.nvidia.com/catalog/containers/nvidia:caffe).

+This functionality was added by the community, and we do not officially support it.
+For questions and issues, please only post on the related [Pull Request #1169](https://github.com/CMU-Perceptual-Computing-Lab/openpose/pull/1169).
+New GitHub issues about this topic (i.e., outside PR #1169) will be automatically closed with no answer.

-To use NVIDIA's NVCaffe instead of the standard Caffe, you can use the `NV_CAFFE` build variable.
+To use a NVIDIA's NVCaffe docker image instead of the standard Caffe, 1) set the `NV_CAFFE` variable in CMake, 2) set the `BUILD_CAFFE` variable to `OFF`, and 3) set the correct `Caffe_INCLUDE_DIRS` and `Caffe_LIBS` paths following [Custom Caffe](#custom-caffe).
-When using a NVCaffe docker image, this should be used togehter with `BUILD_CAFFE=OFF` and setting the correct `Caffe_INCLUDE_DIRS` and `Caffe_LIBS` paths.